 The rule requires that:

-- U.S. and foreign airlines must ensure that all proprietary and common use kiosks installed on or after December 12, 2016 that they own, lease or control at U.S. airports with 10,000 or more annual enplanements meet detailed accessibility design standards until a total of at least 25% of each type of the kiosk provided at each location in the airport meet these standards.
+- All airlines must ensure that all proprietary and common use kiosks installed on or after December 12, 2016 that they own, lease or control at U.S. and Canadian airports with 10,000 or more annual enplanements meet detailed accessibility design standards until a total of at least 25% of each type of the kiosk provided at each location in the airport meet these standards.
 At least 25% of kiosks in each location at a U.S. airport must be accessible by December 12, 2022 and by December 31, 2022 for Canadian airports.

-- All airlines in addition to U.S. airports must ensure that accessible kiosks are visually and tactilely identifiable and maintained in working condition.
+- All airlines in addition to U.S./Canadian airports must ensure that accessible kiosks are visually and tactile identifiable and maintained in working condition

-- U.S. and foreign airlines must give priority access to accessible kiosks to passengers with disabilities.
+- All airlines must give priority access to accessible kiosks to passengers with disabilities

-- U.S. and foreign airlines must provide equivalent service to passengers who cannot use accessible kiosks that airlines own, lease or control due to disability.
+- All airlines must provide equivalent service to passengers who cannot use accessible kiosks that airlines own, lease or control due to disability